Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Findings

 As we have shown so far, our interviews reveal that style is a multifaceted concept encompassing textures, colors, shadowing, mark-making, concepts, subjects, identities, and more.
 Closing the interviews, we asked the participants whether they worried about their potential replacement by models who could copy their styles.
 They all shared that they did not feel worried at all.

 This answer may be surprising considering how much fearmongering and “hype” generative models have generated in the past few years.
 One might argue that the quality of the output of our fine-tuning models was the cause of their reservations, but looking into their answers points to a more complex reason: \begin{quote} \textit{ [P4]: “[...]if one day people are evil and they take my images and directly feed it like that [to a model].
 Of course, I would hate that.
 But I'm like, you know,[…] in the 1980s, you will have to get a disc to get 10 fonts on your computer, today, we literally have every resource we can like in our lives.
 And people are still making like terrible design choices.
 They literally make the worst stuff ever. \textbf{I just don't think that's about the resources we have.
-I think it's about taste and intention.} It doesn't matter if AI exists or not in those domains, if someone already has great taste, then they probably will know well enough to not use AI.” } \end{quote} In this quote, the illustrator outlines what is inherently missing from style transfer, generative models in general, and taste.
-Comparing his predicament with the changes in typeface availability since the 1980s, he addresses pre-emptively arguments suggesting that quantity will beget quality (larger dataset, bigger compute, etc.) to argue that without taste, style is useless.
-By centering taste as the X factor of illustration work, he gives the key to the shortcomings raised so far in style transfer.
+I think it's about taste and intention.} It doesn't matter if AI exists or not in those domains, if someone already has great taste, then they probably will know well enough to not use AI.” } \end{quote} In this quote, the illustrator outlines what is inherently missing from style transfer, generative models in general, is taste.
+The topic of taste and generative AI exceeds the scope of this paper (for a survey of the topic, see \cite{hullman2023artificialintelligenceaestheticjudgment}), but we address it here as a more general form of aesthetic evaluation.
+Comparing his predicament with the changes in typeface availability since the 1980s, the illustrator addresses pre-emptively arguments suggesting that quantity will beget quality (larger dataset, bigger compute, etc.) to argue that without taste, style is useless.
+By centering taste as a key element of illustration work, he gives the key to the shortcomings raised so far in style transfer.
 Taste ties texture, colors, and other low-level aesthetic elements to their context and ties the semantic aspect of an image with the aesthetic choices made to depict it.
 By performing a version of style that relies on its crystallization, extraction, and application regardless of context, generative models preclude the possibility for artists to use them in meaningful ways.